jessejayjustin/Blog-Website-sample-1-WP/README.md

-# Blog Website 01 WordPress
+# Custom Theme 02 Blog Website WordPress

 # How to Install: